 - A person close to you or in your social circle is selling an investment that offers higher than market returns, with little or no risk.

 - The person selling the investment discourages you from seeking independent advice.

 - An investment is exclusive and available to only those in your community or organization.

 There is a section on our website that discusses affinity fraud.
 In it, we list more warning signs, groups that are at risk, and information on what to do if you suspect someone is selling fraudulent investments to your friends or family.

 You can find out more about this year’s Top Ten Scams on the BBB’s website.
-There are nine categories, with the top scam highlighted in each.
 Plus, the BBB has nominated a Scam of the Year to round it out to ten.